 PHILEMON Case Study of GOD’S GRACE & FORGIVENESS

 Onesimus had become very dear and helpful to Paul.
 This is interesting because Onesimus name means “useful.”
 Paul convinced him that he needed to return back to Philemon.
 Under Roman law Philemon could have him beaten and possibly killed if he desired.
 Paul addresses this letter which we have come to know as the Book of Philemon; and makes a heartfelt personal plea to his friend challenging him to forgive his now radically transformed “beloved brother” Onesimus, and accept and welcome him back not as a slave but as a brother.
-Onesimus had repented!
-Paul was prepared to pay Philemon if necessary any restitution for the time of his lost service as well as for the cost of the theft.
+Onesimus had genuinely repented!
+Paul was even prepared to pay Philemon if necessary any restitution for Onesimus' time of lost service as well as for the cost of the theft.
 Here is a classic case of "Redeeming Forgiveness."

 The Apostle Paul was not seeking to gain something materially.
 His motive was not because of how he himself would benefit.
 It was diligently seeking to bring about spiritual wholeness.
 He was seeking an admirable way to atone for the sin that had been done.
 To restore both Philemon & Onesimus and begin anew.
 God always knows our intents and motives.
 Does not HIS WORD teach us that "Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee..."
 Isaiah 26 This is why we must be daily led by His Holy Spirit.
 Only HE can give you "And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus."
 Philippians 4